zzmp/nestest/README.md

 ## API

-If you want to run other commands recursively on nested subpackages, take a look at `echo-name`.
+If you want to run other commands recursively on nested subpackages, take a look at `echo-name` or `install`.
 You can change both the command and the argument:

 ```js
 var nestest = require('./index.js')